-On February 11, 2020, the bill for the new Dutch Franchise Act was submitted to the House of Representatives.
-The proposed bill aims to create a healthier balance of power in the more than 30,000 franchise companies.
-There should be more transparency when concluding the franchise agreement and franchisees should be better informed about developments surrounding the franchise formula.
+On February 11, 2020, the bill for the new Dutch Franchise Act was submitted to the House of Representatives and some four months later the bill has passed both Chambers.
+The now adopted bill aims to create a healthier balance of power in the more than 30,000 franchise companies in the Netherlands.
+According to the legislator there should be more transparency when concluding the franchise agreement and franchisees should be better informed about developments surrounding the franchise formula.
 In addition, there will be more control for franchisees, because the consent of the majority is required.

 According to the draft of article 7: 911 DCC, the franchise agreement is the agreement whereby the franchisor grants a franchisee the right to and imposes an obligation to operate a franchise formula in the manner designated by the franchisor for the production or sale of goods or providing services.